AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 ## Images
 Scope-creep again.
 Of course.

 Most platforms that render a link preview also include an image attached to it.
-I had the bright idea of making the preview image the title of the blog in the same font I use on my Blog.
+I had the bright idea of making the preview image display the blog title in the same font I use.

 I worked on this before in [UTD Trends](https://trends.utdnebula.com/) but never actually got around to implementing it.
-[This feature](https://github.com/UTDNebula/utd-trends/pull/525/files) developed by one of our engineers, however, gave me inspiration.
+However, [a feature](https://github.com/UTDNebula/utd-trends/pull/525/files) developed by one of our engineers gave me inspiration.
 In it, the library [html2canvas](https://html2canvas.hertzen.com/) loads the HTML and takes a screenshot.
 I've done something similar using [Puppeteer](https://pptr.dev/), so I installed that library and played around.

 ```js_Puppeteer_Screenshot
 // Load HTML content